 - A urinary (Foley®) catheter to drain urine from your bladder.
 It will be removed 2 or 3 days after your surgery.

-- Drains (small tubes) in your neck and your donor site to allow fluid to drain.
-They are removed when the drainage is less than 1 ounce in 24 hours.
+- Drains (small tubes) in your neck and your donor site to let fluid drain.
+They’ll be removed when the drainage is less than 1 ounce in 24 hours.

 - A feeding tube that goes through your nose into your stomach.
 This is called a nasogastric (NG) tube.
 You’ll get high-protein liquid feedings and some of your medications through this tube.
 You won’t be able to eat and drink until the swelling from the surgery goes down.